abhi32dev/Cmpe256/Edge_Link_Prediction_Algos/README.md

 * jupyter-notebook

 # Data Preprocessing
-* Run following script before running the
+* Run following script before running the Jupyter notebook
 	* source data-processing.sh
 * The script creates otc.csv which will be further processed on in the jupyter notebook code